ctfer-io/chall-manager/DESIGN_DOCUMENT.md

 #### Authentication

+By nature, the chall-manager has not been designed to perform authentication (thus authorization): it should not be exposed to end-users directly.
+This copes with the 1st Unix philosophy.

+> Make each program do one thing well.
+To do a new job, build afresh rather than complicate old programs by adding new "features".

+Even is this is understandable, we also want people to do Defense in Depth.
+For this reason, CTFer.io designed its production deployment of the chall-manager to use mTLS between its CTF platform instances and the chall-manager instances.
+Technically, this is performed through the use of step-ca, cert-manager and cilium.

+We recommend Ops that would like to do Defense in Depth to do similarly.
+Please remember that in all cases, your chall-manager instances should not be reachable by the end-users.

 #### Shareflag

 An obstacle to a good event is cheating.
 People's interest may tend to this when focused on winning rather than learning or having a good time.